epinna/tplmap/README.md

 The technique can be used to compromise web servers' internals and often obtain Remote Code Execution (RCE), turning every vulnerable application into a potential pivot point.

+The modular approach allows any contributor to extend the support to other templating engines or introduce new exploitation techniques.
+The majority of the techniques currently implemented came from the amazing research done by [James Kett, PortSwigger][1].

 > The application is currently under heavy development and misses some functionalities.

 Supported template engines